 The following touch probe cycles are available in the Manual operation mode:

-Refer to your machine manual.
 The control must be specially prepared by the machine tool builder for the use of a 3-D touch probe.

 HEIDENHAIN only gives warranty for the function of the probing cycles if HEIDENHAIN touch probes are used.